Updated: Sep 9

 Suspension hard points, CoM locations, kinematics and compliance, aeromaps, torque maps are all fairly straightforward to implement mathematically, but most importantly and with most difficulty - tyre models must be accurate in order to increase the correlation of simulated data with measured data.

-Once a level of correlation has been reached (±5%), we can label this the reference, or base setup and begin with the main simulations.
+Once a level of correlation has been reached, we can be confident in the base model and begin with the main investigations.

-The software works with an iterative approach, so it will simulate a run of the track using performance limits established through an initial quasi-static simulation, if it reaches an an unfeasible state in a particular corner, determined by either excessive deviation from a pre-defined driver path, or excessive wheel slip (lateral and horizontal?), the relevant tractive, braking or cornering factors are scaled back until feasibility is met.
+The software used here, VI-grade, works with an iterative approach, so it will simulate a run of the track using performance limits established through an initial quasi-static simulation, if it reaches an an unfeasible state in a particular corner (defined by either excessive deviation from a pre-defined driver path, or excessive wheel slip), the relevant tractive, braking or cornering factors are scaled back until feasibility is met.